lauritapear/gitHubExplorer/README.md

 To run Tests, please type the following command:
 - ```brew install watch man``` if you dont have brew please intall it first https://brew.sh/
 - ```npm test```
+- then type a to run all tests